konstantinjdobler/nlp-research-template/README.md

 mamba activate gpt5
 ```

-To generate new lockfiles after updating the `environment.yml` file, simply run `mamba lock` in the directory with your `environment.yml` file.
+To generate new lockfiles after updating the `environment.yml` file, simply run `conda-lock` in the directory with your `environment.yml` file.

 For more advanced usage of environments (e.g. updating or removing environments) have a look at the [conda-documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#removing-an-environment).